-Similar to a good, old-fashioned restart, sometimes all you shock your iPad battery into behaving is to install the latest iOS update.
+Similar to a good, old-fashioned restart, sometimes all it takes to fix the iPad is to install the latest iOS update.

 To do that, go to Settings > General > Software Update, then install the update if one is available.

 Reset Your iPad